Frankenstein: Literary influences

 Both Frankenstein and the monster quote passages from Percy Shelley's 1816 poem, "Mutability", and its theme of the role of the subconscious is discussed in prose.
-Percy Shelley's name never appeared as the author of the poem, although the novel credits other quoted poets by name.
-Samuel Taylor Coleridge's poem "The Rime of the Ancient Mariner" (1798) is associated with the theme of guilt and William Wordsworth's "Tintern Abbey" (1798) with that of innocence.
+Percy Shelley's name never appears as the author of the poem, although the novel credits other quoted poets by name.
+Coleridge's poem The Rime of the Ancient Mariner (1798) is associated with the theme of guilt and William Wordsworth's "Tintern Abbey" (1798) with that of innocence.

-Many writers and historians have attempted to associate several then popular natural philosophers (now called physical scientists) with Shelley's work because of several notable similarities.
-Two of the most noted natural philosophers among Shelley's contemporaries were Giovanni Aldini, who made many public attempts at human reanimation through bio-electric Galvanism in London, and Johann Konrad Dippel, who was supposed to have developed chemical means to extend the life span of humans.
+Many writers and historians have attempted to associate several then-popular natural philosophers (now called physical scientists) with Shelley's work because of several notable similarities.
+Two of the most noted natural philosophers among Shelley's contemporaries were Italian Giovanni Aldini, who made many public attempts at human reanimation through bio-electric Galvanism in London, and Johann Konrad Dippel, who was supposed to have developed chemical means to extend the life span of humans.
 While Shelley was aware of both of these men and their activities, she makes no mention of or reference to them or their experiments in any of her published or released notes.

-Ideas about life and death discussed by Percy and Byron were of great interest to scientists of that time.
-They discussed ideas from Erasmus Darwin and the experiments of Luigi Galvani as well as James Lind.
-Mary joined these conversations and the ideas of Darwin, Galvani and perhaps Lind were present in her novel.
+Ideas about life and death discussed by Percy and Byron were of great interest to scientists of the time.
+They drew on the theories of Erasmus Darwin and the experiments of Luigi Galvani, as well as the work of James Lind.
+Mary joined these conversations, and the ideas of Darwin, Galvani, and perhaps Lind are reflected in her novel.

 Shelley's personal experiences also influenced the themes within Frankenstein.
 The themes of loss, guilt, and the consequences of defying nature present in the novel all developed from Mary Shelley's own life.
 The loss of her mother, the relationship with her father, and the death of her first child are thought to have inspired the monster and his separation from parental guidance.
 In a 1965 issue of The Journal of Religion and Health a psychologist proposed that the theme of guilt stemmed from her not feeling good enough for Percy because of the loss of their child.

 Composition

 During the rainy summer of 1816, the "Year Without a Summer", the world was locked in a long, cold volcanic winter caused by the eruption of Mount Tambora in 1815.
-Mary Shelley, aged 18, and her lover (and future husband), Percy Bysshe Shelley, visited Lord Byron at the Villa Diodati by Lake Geneva in Switzerland.
+Mary Shelley, aged 18, and her lover (and future husband), Percy Bysshe Shelley, visited Lord Byron at the Villa Diodati by Lake Geneva, in the Swiss Alps.
 The weather was too cold and dreary that summer to enjoy the outdoor holiday activities they had planned, so the group retired indoors until dawn.